Jacqueline45/EE547_Applied_Cloud_Computing_Project/README.md

   - Adding a post will immediately rerender accordingly.

 6. I can do it
+  - Should show previous notes if any.
+  - Adding or deleting a note will immediately rerender accordingly.
-  - Should be able to write a note and edit.
+  - Each note is draggable and removable.

 7. Blank